kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 `policyServer.verificationConfig` value.

-Now, the PolicyServer will reject untrusted AdmissionPolicies and ClusterAdmissionPolicies, and those would never be in active status and processing admission review requests.
+Now, the PolicyServer will reject untrusted AdmissionPolicies and ClusterAdmissionPolicies, and those would never be in active status or able to process admission review requests.

 ## Signature Config Reference